copethomas/defcon-33-domain-fronting/README.md

 cd src/crawler_module
 ```

-Run the Crawler (this can take days to complete)
+Run the Crawler (note: this can take days to complete)
 ```bash
 ../../.venv/bin/python3 crawl_urls.py | tee -a crawler_module.log
 ```

-## 6. Generate test cases and validate Domain Fronting (this can take days to complete)
+## 6. Generate test cases and validate Domain Fronting

+run the xxx

+(note: this can take days to complete)

 ```bash
 TODO